atbcb/usab-uswds/_board-members/karen-l-braitmayer.md

   Karen Braitmayer, FAIA is the founder and managing principal of Studio Pacifica, an accessibility consulting firm in Seattle.
-She and her team provide consulting services to local governments, school districts, architects, engineers, companies and individuals concerned with complying with Federal laws and State codes, as well as simply creating spaces that work for the unique needs of individual users.
+She and her team provide consulting services to local governments, school districts, architects, engineers, companies, and individuals concerned with complying with Federal laws and State codes, as well as simply creating spaces that work for the unique needs of individual users.
 Karen also leads presentations and workshops around the country to further educate professionals about codes,